csc-training/openmp-offload/exercises/hello-world/README.md

-# Hello world with OpenMP
+# Hello world with OpenMP offloading

+Compile and run a simple OpenACC test program, provided as `hello(.c|.F90)`.

+In order to compile the program on Puhti, you'll need to first load the ...

 On Grenoble node: